techacharya/Cources/linux/theory/installation/dvd-iso-usb.md

 ![Set root Password](../../images/installation/set-root-passwd.png)

 If all the settings made properly or as per requirement then click on **_Begin Installation_** to start the installation process.
 Now sit back and wait to installation completion.
-Once Installation is completed
+Automatically it will install the operating system as per your settings.

 ![Begin Installation](../../images/installation/begin-installation.png)

+Once the installation is completed it will prompt you to reboot the system.
+You will have to click on **` Reboot system `** and system will rebooted and everythins is as per expection then it will prompt you to login the system.

 ![Installation Complete Reboot](../../images/installation/installation-complete.png)